NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Pharasma - Major Curse.md

-**Major Curse** Pharasma wills the end of your life and your lineage.
-You become unable to have children (or otherwise procreate by any means, including create spawn abilities) and are permanently [[Conditions/Doomed 1|Doomed 2]].
+Pharasma wills the end of your life and your lineage.
+You become unable to have children (or otherwise procreate by any means, including create spawn abilities) and are permanently [[Conditions/Doomed|Doomed 2]].

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*